-As the new President and CEO of the Middle Michigan Development Corporation, James McBryde is responsible for the strategic vision, organization and economic development outcomes for Isabella and Clare counties.
+As the President and CEO of the Middle Michigan Development Corporation, James McBryde is responsible for the strategic vision, organization and the economic development of Isabella and Clare counties.

-Prior to joining the MMDC, McBryde served as Vice President and Senior Advisor for the Michigan Economic Development Corporation.
+Prior to joining the MMDC, McBryde served as Vice President and Senior Advisor for the Michigan Economic Development Corporation (MEDC).
 At MEDC, he worked on key state and federal initiatives and the successful passage of MEDC’s annual budget.
 Before joining the MEDC, McBryde also served as the Interim Chair for the Michigan Liquor Control Commission and as Special Assistant for the Michigan Department of Community Health.

 McBryde received his bachelor’s degree in Political Science from Central Michigan University.
 Jim and his wife Kim have been married since 1987.
 They live in Mount Pleasant and have four wonderful daughters.

 McBryde has received the following honors:

 - CMU Centennial Award as one of CMU’s most distinguished alumni of their first 100 years in 1992.

 - Legislator of the Year in 1994 by the Michigan Sheriffs Association.